Travel.State.Gov > COVID-19 Travel Information

 Meanwhile, U.S. citizens abroad should also register for the Smart Traveler Enrollment Program (STEP.state.gov) so they can receive important information from their nearest U.S. Embassy or Consulate, including alerts and updates to Travel Advisories.

-Your risk of contracting COVID-19 and developing severe symptoms may be lower if you are fully vaccinated with an FDA authorized vaccine.
-You still may be able to spread COVID-19 even if you are fully vaccinated.
+Your risk of contracting COVID-19 and developing severe symptoms may be lower if you are up-to-date on your COVID-19 vaccines.

 Travelers should consult with their personal physician if they have specific questions or concerns regarding their individual medical situation.

-If you are fully vaccinated and are planning international travel, please consider the following:
+If you are up-to-date on your COVID-19 vaccines and are planning international travel, please consider the following:

 The Department of State recommends U.S. citizens who travel internationally purchase travel insurance.
 To learn more, please visit this page.